Oh sweet breads, how we love thee.

 She always made banana bread for us growing up.
 Either that or banana pudding - we really love bananas in this family!

-Some recipes are fun to personalize and make your own, but I haven’t found that to be the case for this bread.
-It’s simple, to the point, and perfect as is.
+Some recipes are fun to personalize and make your own, but I haven't found that to be the case for this bread.
+It's simple and perfect as is.

-We have one tweak though, we use Bisquick because it’s flour with baking powder and a little salt.
-One less ingredient!
+We have one tweak though, we use Bisquick because it's flour with baking powder and a little salt.
+You know that I'm always looking for ways to simplify recipes.

-Give this a try to compliment your afternoon coffee or for a sweet breakfast!
+Give this bread recipe a try to compliment your afternoon coffee or for a sweet breakfast!
+I hope you have your stretchy pants on - let's bake!

 - 3 eggs